top of page

 DC JazzBops!

-The 2022-23 DC JazzBops! programs are made possible, in part, with major grants from the Government of the District of Columbia, Muriel Bowser, Mayor; DC Commission on the Arts and Humanities; National Capital Arts and Cultural Affairs program of the U.S. Commission of Fine Arts; and with awards from Galena-Yorktown Foundation, Morris and Gwendolyn Cafritz Foundation, Max and Victoria Dreyfus Foundation, The Venable Foundation, and the Ella Fitzgerald Charitable Foundation. ©2022 DC Jazz Festival.
+The 2023-24 DC JazzBops! program is made possible, in part, with major grants from the DC Commission on the Arts and Humanities; with awards from Galena-Yorktown Foundation, Morris and Gwendolyn Cafritz Foundation, Max and Victoria Dreyfus Foundation, The Venable Foundation, CareFirst, and the Ella Fitzgerald Charitable Foundation. ©2024 DC Jazz Festival.
 All rights reserved

 Elementary, Middle and High School Education